 The key to using this method effectively is to create the strategies from the start with the summing code.
 That is, create it with the end goal of adding it to other strategies.
 Then, you can run your standard development process (I use my rigorous Strategy Factory process to develop and fully test each strategy) on each component strategy.
 Once this is done, these component strategies can be added together to create one master strategy – one that will faithfully trade all strategies at the same time.

-End Note: The workspace and strategy files at the bottom of the article demonstrate the complete concept.
-First, try running each of the summing strategies by itself.
+When you download the TradeStation WorkSpace and files first, try running each of the summing strategies by itself.
 Then run strategies 1 and 2 together in that chart.
 You will see that the results look nothing like they should.
 Then run Master strategy 03.
 You will see that its results match strategy 1 plus the results of strategy 2.

 If you would like to learn more about building trading systems be sure to get a copy of my latest book, Building Winning Algorithmic Trading Systems.